 Experimental filmmaker Warren Sonbert was born today, June 26, in 1947.
-Sadly, he passed away in 1995 from complications due… Read More…
+Sadly, he passed away in 1995 from complications due to AIDS.
+Sonbert began making films as a teenager in 1966.
+While his first films were loosely-structured narratives, he later became known for making movies out of his extensive worldly travels.
+He would plan a… Read More…

 Here’s a list of filmmakers that author Sheldon Renan wrote bios for in his seminal ’67 book An Introduction to the American Underground Film.